Patchethium/Anthology/README.md

-# Anthe Home
+# Anthology

-Home page for Anthe the TTS software, we use svelte kit and tailwind css here.
+Landing page and package repository for Anthe the TTS app, we use sveltekit and tailwind css here.

 ## Development